Michigan Agricultural Surplus System

 MASS Moves Michigan: From Surplus to Strength

-The Michigan Agricultural Surplus System Program (MASS) invests in Michigan farmers, strengthens our local economy, and increases access to fresh, healthy food while reducing waste.
+The Michigan Agricultural Surplus System (MASS) invests in Michigan farmers, strengthens the local economy, and increases access to fresh, healthy food while reducing waste.